hugollm/react-bootstrap/README.md

 This will start a development server on `localhost:8080`.
 You should see a "Hello World" message in the browser when you open it.

 It will run on the `static` directory and add `bundle.js` in memory (you won't see the file).
-The bundle is built with `js` files in `app` directory.
-Changes made to your app are automatically reflected upon your browser tab.
+The bundle is built with `js` files imported from the entrypoint `main.js`.
+Changes made to your code are automatically reflected upon your browser tab.

 ## Build command